benjamin-maynard/kubernetes-cloud-mysql-backup/README.md

 ### GCS - Configuring the Service Account

 By default, kubernetes-cloud-mysql-backup performs a backup to the same path, with the same filename each time it runs.
 It therefore assumes that you have Object Versioning enabled on your GCS Bucket.
-A typical setup would involve GCP Object Versioning, with Object Lifecycle Management configured.
+A typical setup would involve GCS Object Versioning, with Object Lifecycle Management configured.

 If a timestamp is required on the backup file name, the BACKUP_TIMESTAMP Environment Variable can be set.